HIIT training on the treadmill

 Table of Contents

-Performing HIIT training on the treadmill is one of the fashions in the fitness field of recent years.
+Performing HIIT training on the treadmill has been one of the fashions in the fitness field in recent years.
 HIIT is challenging but works well; you can see the results quickly.
 Treadmills are currently one of the best pieces of fitness equipment for doing HIIT.
 But before focusing on the specific theme of HIIT in treadmills, let’s review the basics of this type of training.

 Why does HIIT work?
 Type 2 fast-shrinking muscle fibers and the “afterburn” effect